Anti-discrimination policy

 Discrimination is any direct or indirect distinction between persons on the basis of age, gender, marital status, sexual orientation, lifestyle, political or religious beliefs, race, ethnic origin, or nationality.
 This also includes responding to requests from clients to discriminate between individuals in the recruitment and selection process on the basis of criteria that are not necessary or relevant for the proper performance of the job.

-Our position on discrimination
+Our stance on discrimination

 - Serve a legitimate purpose.
 This means that there is a job-related reason for selecting on the basis of relevant criteria during recruitment and selection;